Top 25 Chicago Tours, Events & Activities

 Chicago is home to the best architecture in North America.
 Period.

-If you always find yourself looking up and wondering, “What is that building there?” while visiting a new place, then Chicago’s world-class architecture will stop you in your tracks.
+If you always find yourself looking up and wondering, “What is that building?” while visiting a new place, then Chicago’s world-class architecture will stop you in your tracks.
 Take advantage of one of the many available Chicago architecture tours during your visit with our list below.

 The Chicago Architecture Foundation’s mission is “to inspire people to discover why design matters” — and it offers many tours to residents and visitors alike in service of that mission, led by knowledgeable docents who really understand the city’s iconic buildings.